 Homework: Homework assignments will be assigned regularly.
-Each assignment is due at 10:00pm Eastern time on a Monday, Wednesday or Friday.
-There are 36 homework assignments with 4 points each.
-The lowest homework score will be dropped.
+There are 36 homework assignments with 2 points each.
+The two lowest homework scores will be dropped.
+Monday's assignment is due at 10:00pm on Wednesday and Wednesday's assignment is due at 10:00pm the following Monday.
 If you are not able to complete your homework on time and have extenuating circumstances with valid supporting documents, please talk to your instructor.

-Note: If you believe that a homework question is graded incorrectly after the answer is available, please send an email to homework-appeal@purdue.edu.
+Note: If you believe that a homework question is graded incorrectly after the answer is available, please send an email to homework.appeal@purdue.edu.
 Any email appeal must contain the student's full name, course number, section number, class time, assignment number, problem number, and a brief description of the issue.
 A grade adjustment will not be made if students did not follow the instructions on how to type the math expressions in LON-CAPA.